FurryCoders/FALocalRepo/README.md

 * `history` show commands history
 * `search-users [json=<json>] [columns=<columns>] [<param1>=<value1>] ... [<paramN>=<valueN>]` search the users entries
   using metadata fields.
 Search parameters can be passed multiple times to act as OR values.
 All columns of the users table are supported: [#Users](#users).
+The `any` parameter can be used to match against any column.
 Parameters can be lowercase.
 If no parameters are supplied, a list of all users will be returned instead.
 If `<json>` is set to 'true', the results are printed as a list of objects in JSON format.
 If `<columns>` is passed, then the objects printed with the JSON option will only contain those fields.

 > ```
 > falocalrepo database search-users json=true folders=%gallery%